Krzysi3k/go-mqtt-handler-demo/README.md

 # go-mqtt-handler-demo

+### example application:
-### demo app using Go language and Paho MQTT library for managing messeges from IoT devices (mostly zigbee but also Tasmota based devices and Arduino like microcontrollers - ESP32, ESP8266 (pure mqtt))
+#### demo app using Go language and Paho MQTT library for managing messeges from IoT devices (mostly zigbee but also Tasmota based devices and Arduino like microcontrollers - ESP32, ESP8266 (pure mqtt))

 &nbsp;